SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x16.md

 The tuned options are new in 2.4.0 - see the [tuned internal oscillator guide](Ref_Tuning.md) for more information before using these options.

 ## The issue with the bootloader
 There's no dedicated reset pin.
 So there is no way to do the traditional autoreset circuit to reset the chip to upload with a bootloader unless you disable UPDI (requiring HV UPDI to undo - I've got a half dozen boards that are bricked until I have time to get an hvupdi programming setup together to resurrect them).
 Either you manually power cycle it just prior to trying to upload, or you have some sort of ersatz-reset solution coupled to an autoreset circuit, or handle it in some other bespoke way.
 Regardless of the approach, short of disabling UPDI, none of them are as convenient a development cycle as we're used to.
 In most cases, the most convenient development configuration is to simply use UPDI programming, and leave any serial connection open while programming via UPDI using a programmer on a different port.
-Note that the 2-series 20 and 24 pin parts have enhancements that make a bootloader capabloe of providing a better developer experience possible.
+Note that the 2-series 20 and 24 pin parts have enhancements that make use with a bootloader more convenient and provides a better developer experience.

 ## Buy official megaTinyCore breakouts and support continued development
 [ATtiny3216 assembled](https://www.tindie.com/products/17597/)